HRGV/phyloFlash/README.md

 Plain text and HTML-formatted reports are produced, reporting summary statistics from each run.
 The HTML report includes an interactive graphical summary.

+Compare the taxonomic composition of multiple samples with `phyloFlash_compare.pl`.
+This produces a barplot, heatmap, or distance matrix based on the NTU abundances in two or more samples.

 Manual
 ------